-- 4. Soil application rates generally assume each emitter will wet an area of four square feet.
+- 4. Soil application rates generally assume each emitter will wet an area of 4 square feet.
 However, this assumption is not valid in all soil types because the size of the wetted volume depends on soil characteristics and dosing cycles.
 Sizing of the subsurface drip dispersal system shall be based on both soil morphology and the percolation rate at the most restrictive horizon (See Table 7.2a for percolation rates).
 Designers shall clearly demonstrate the minimal square footage required as determined by the soil morphology and percolation rate.
-Perc tests may be waived for developed parcels in some circumstances. - 5.
-The designer shall also determine the number of zones, the number of doses, the quantity of the dose, the head losses, spacing of drip lines, spacing of drip emitters, diameter of the drip tubing (typically 0.55" ID), pump size, location of air relief valves and the "frequency of flushes." - 6.
+Percolation tests may be waived for developed parcels in some circumstances. - 5.
+The designer shall also determine the number of zones, the number of doses, the quantity of the dose, the head losses, spacing of drip lines, spacing of drip emitters, diameter of the drip tubing (typically 0.55 inches), pump size, location of air relief valves and the "frequency of flushes." - 6.
 Distribution zones shall be designed to be consistent with dripline manufacturer requirements.
 The length of each distribution line shall not exceed manufacturer's specifications to insure equal distribution to each emitter.
 If multiple zones are designed, dosing must be automatically alternated between each zone. - 7.
 All subsurface drip dispersal systems require an approved supplemental treatment unit for treating septic effluent and mechanical filtration with Vortex/Spin Filters or Disk Filters.
-The level of supplemental treatment must comply with NSF Standard 40 or to the satisfaction of the administrative
+The level of supplemental treatment must comply with NSF Standard 40 or to the satisfaction of the Permit Authority, Section 13.9 or as specified by the manufacturer, whichever results in most improved effluent quality.
+Different subsurface drip dispersal products may require different levels of supplemental treatment.

-- authority, Section 13.9 (Pretreatment Units) or as specified by the manufacturer, whichever results in most improved effluent quality.
-Different subsurface drip dispersal products may require different levels of supplemental treatment. - 8.
-Drip systems are "closed loop" networks with control valves and supply/return manifolds to allow for periodic line flushing (See Figure 13.8b).
-Required flushing velocity shall be a minimum of 1 foot/second.
+8. Drip systems are "closed loop" networks with control valves and supply/return manifolds to allow for periodic line flushing (See Figure 13.8b).
+Required flushing velocity shall be a minimum of 1 foot per second.

-Figure 13.8b Single Zone Schematic
+Figure 13.7b - Single Zone Schematic

-Designer shall employ measures to prevent uneven distribution of the dispersal field due to drain down following a pump cycle.
-Per California Plumbing Code, spring check valves are not allowed for wastewater applications.
-(See Figure 13.8c for example of a top feed manifold
+- 9. Designer shall employ measures to prevent uneven distribution of the dispersal field due to drain down following a pump cycle.
+Per California Plumbing Code (CPC), spring check valves are not allowed for wastewater applications.
+(See Figure 13.8c for example of a top feed manifold. - 10.
+Provide 2 feet of solid tubing/pipe between the manifold and the drip tubing (See Figure 13.8d).

-Figure 13.8c Top Feed Manifold
+Figure 13.7c - Top Feed Manifold